openssl s_server

 -dhparam infile

 The DH parameter file to use.
 The ephemeral DH cipher suites generate keys using a set of DH parameters.
 If not specified then an attempt is made to load the parameters from the server certificate file.
-If this fails then a static set of parameters hard coded into the s_server program will be used.
+If this fails then a static set of parameters hard coded into this command will be used.

 -nbio